LeroySteele/DiscordBot-SubsequentRP/README.md

 This is a discord bot for a private FiveM GTA RP server used to automatically manage users, roles and all linked actions.
 This bot is registered on Discord Developer Portal, uses mongoDB Atlas Database for online storage and was hosted on Discloud for 24/7 accessibility.
-It handles custom slash commands, custom event listeners, an activity based level system and birthday notifications.
+It handles custom slash commands and custom event listeners with an indepth ticket system and posts community announcements.

 ### Commands to run in console during setup
 - npm init -y